eric7237cire/poker_eval/python/readme.md

 juyter lab
 source ./dev/local.env
-docker run --rm -p 8888:8888  -v ${REPO_ROOT}/python:/home/jovyan/work quay.io/jupyter/pytorch-notebook:latest
+docker run --rm --detach -p 8888:8888  -v ${REPO_ROOT}/python:/home/jovyan/work quay.io/jupyter/pytorch-notebook:latest

 In visual studio code, need to copy the url with the token and sometimes the token for it to connect